anuket-project/RA2/doc/ref_arch/kubernetes/chapters/chapter06.rst

 Anuket shares the same goal to give end users the confidence that when they use a certified product they can rely on a high level of common functionality.
-Then Anuket RC2 starts with the test list defined by Conformance :cite:p:`k8s-conformance` which is expected to grow according to the ongoing requirement traceability.
+Then the Conformance testing starts with the test list defined by the Certified Kubernetes Conformance Program :cite:p:`k8s-conformance` which is expected to grow according to the ongoing requirement traceability.

 End-to-End Testing :cite:p:`k8s-testing-sig-e2e-tests` basically asks for focus and skip regexes to select or to exclude single tests: